Did Snow the Salt Queen murder her TikTok friend for views?

 According to Insider, Snow the Salt Queen “The Houston-based TikToker was arrested and charged with second-degree felony manslaughter on January 18, according to Harris County criminal records, a crime that can result in up to 20 years in prison and up to $10,000 in fines in Texas.”

-Oliver-Snow stated she shot her eighteen-year-old friend Helen Hastings while five friends were also at the house on January 17th.
+Oliver-Snow stated they shot her eighteen-year-old friend Helen Hastings while five friends were also at the house on January 17th.
 In The Houston Chronicle, “the shooting occurred in an apparent accident while the group was playing with a Glock handgun.”
 Apparently playing with the gun was a regular occurrence for Oliver-Snow as the gun was believed to be empty.

 As reported on SportsKeeda, “As the cosplayer continued to explain to the police that the group of friends and they were watching “Gotham,” they told their friend that they “had a gun like Penguin does.
 Their friend innocently joked “oh, shoot me.”
 Yandere Freak did not expect the firearm to be loaded and unfortunately pointed the gun at Hastings.”
 Snow the Salt Queen was released on a $20,000 bond and due to their online following the reaction quickly spread across social media.